Towards ethnography of television on the internet: A mobile strategy for exploring mundane interpretive activities

 |Additional Information :||NOTICE: this is the author’s version of a work that was accepted for publication in Media Culture Society.
 Changes resulting from the publishing process, such as peer review, editing, corrections, structural formatting, and other quality control mechanisms may not be reflected in this document.
 Changes may have been made to this work since it was submitted for publication.
 A definitive version was subsequently published in Media Culture Society, 33 (4), May 2011, DOI 10.1177/0163443711401940. © Sage Publications|

-|Deposited On:||01 Dec 2011 11:50|
+|Date Deposited :||01 Dec 2011 11:50|